divilian/frozone/notes/decisions.md

    be completed on the site at the end.
 Even if they consent to their data being submitted at the time, they will have until Nov 21 to email us to withdraw.
+1. We're going with an API-centric arch for fall.
+This is mostly because we think it will be easier to spin up.
+Latency concerns we will postpone until spring.
+Cost concerns we will price.
+1. The experiment will involve: one human, one FroBot, one HotBot, and one CoolBot.